chadrem/capistrano-releases/README.md

 This gem provides that capability using AWS S3 to store releases.
 Each release is stored as a zip file.

+## Requirements

+* Ruby 2.X or greater.
+* aws-sdk gem.
+* An AWS S3 bucket to store releases.
+* Read and write API permissions to the S3 bucket.

 ## Installation

 Add this line to your application's Gemfile: